IntuitiveHarmony/CRUDProject/README.md

 ## Tech Used
 This app is made using Node, Express, AtlasDB, Mongoose and was launched using Heroku.

+## Resolved Issues
+- Link domain name kingfishertiedye.com with the app (8/20/22)

 ## Unsolved Issues/ Future Upgrades
 Here is a list of Items I'd like to address before this is officially launched.
-- Link domain name kingfishertiedye.com with the app
 - Add social media links
 - Add checkout feature
 - Secure the site properly enough to have checkout feature